jenkinsci/pipeline-plugin/TUTORIAL.md

 You need to be running Jenkins 1.580.1 or later.
 If you have not already done so, make sure Workflow is installed: go to the Plugin Manager and install _Workflow: Aggregator_ and restart Jenkins.
+Also make sure the _Git_ and _JUnit_ plugins are installed and up to date.

 If you are running Jenkins Enterprise 14.11 or later, you already have Workflow (plus some extra associated features).